SaudAlkahtani/CatalogApp/README.md

     python catalogApp.py
     ```
 - The project should be excuted and now you can browse the item catalog by going to your prefered internet browser and enter the url: http://localhost:5000/
+- To view the database as JSON format you can use the following url: http://localhost:5000/Catalog/json
+- To view info of specefic item as JSOn you use the following url: http://localhost:5000/item/1 where "1" is the id of the item